Defining Hope Study Guide Vignette 11 Is It Worth It? I Don’t Know…

 Expiration Date: August 11, 2024

 Format: Video Segment Case Scenario and Study Guide

 After interviewing and photographing over 100 nurses for her groundbreaking The American Nurse book and film, Carolyn Jones spent another two years researching and interviewing nurses for the film, Defining Hope.
 This documentary film follows patients, their family and caregivers, and the nurses that guide them along the way as they face end-of-life decisions and choices, embrace hope, and ultimately redefine what makes life worth living.
 The patient, caregiver, and nursing stories seek to open our mind and hearts to accepting dying as a part of life and access to palliative care and/or hospice care as a societal norm.
 What makes life worth living?
 How do you, as a nurse and an individual, define hope?

 This activity is intended for all registered nurse and advanced practice registered nurses.

 Statement of Need

-- 90% of nurse learners will demonstrate knowledge of the nurse's role and responsibility for providing care to meet patients’ end-of-life care needs:
+- 90% of nurse learners will demonstrate knowledge of the nurse's role and responsibility for providing care and support to meet patients' end-of-life needs.

-Walden University is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Walden University is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.